Miista/bookmaker/README.md

 All of them can be created by typing `book make [type]`.
 If no type is given, PDF is assumed.

+*Caveat*: Right now chapters are included in their alphabetical order.
+There are plans to allow you to specify the exact chapter order.
+For now, this can be achieved by making sure that the chapters are named alphabetically in the order that you want them in the final book.

 ## Future

 ### Session Handling